The best MTG commanders

 Atraxa, Praetors’ Voice

-Remember that planeswalker loyalties can be boosted with proliferate too, so be sure to throw a few of the best planeswalker cards into any Atraxa deck.
+Remember that planeswalker loyalties can be boosted with proliferate too, so be sure to throw a few of the best MTG planeswalker cards into your Atraxa decks.

 Best MTG commanders - Edgar Markov Magic card from Wizards of the Coast